John Stark: Historic sites

 There is a New Hampshire historical marker (number 48) near John Stark's birthplace on the east side of New Hampshire Route 28 (Rockingham Road) in Derry, New Hampshire, just south of the intersection of Lawrence Road.
 There is a second stone marker at the actual homestead location.

 Stark's childhood home is located at 2000 Elm Street in Manchester, New Hampshire.
 The home was built in 1736 by John's father Archibald.
 The building is now owned by the Molly Stark Chapter of the Daughters of the American Revolution.
 The property, which is listed on the National Register of Historic Places, is open by appointment only.
 Manchester's Stark Park, also a listed property, is home to his grave and is named in his honor.
 There is a bronze statue of General Stark in front of the New Hampshire Statehouse in Concord; it was dedicated in 1890.
+A statue of General Stark is also located in front of the West Annex of the City of Manchester's City Hall.
 New Castle's Fort Stark was renamed for the General in 1900.
 It was one of seven forts built in the area to protect the nearby city of Portsmouth.
 The historic site is placed on a peninsula known as Jerry's point (or Jaffrey's Point) on the southeast side of the island.

+In 1894 the state of New Hampshire donated a statue of General Stark for the National Statuary Hall of the United States Capitol.